Fundamentals of Place of Supply for Exports of Goods and Services

 Before analyzing the need for a place of supply to export goods and services, we should be aware of the principles of GST.
-GST is the goods and services tax to be paid by all businesses within the country or outside, per a uniform taxation system.
+GST is the goods and services tax that all businesses, whether within the country or outside, must pay as part of a uniform taxation system.

 The place of supply determines where the tax would be.
 It also defines whether the commodity transaction is within the state or outside.
-The three different categories of GST include CGST, SGST, and IGST.
-CGST is the central goods and services tax; SGST is the state goods and services tax; and IGST is the integrated goods and services tax.
+The three different categories of GST are CGST, SGST, and IGST.
+First, CGST stands for the Central Goods and Services Tax, which is levied by the central government.

 Let us have a look at the details of the place of supply for exports of goods and services in a state and study the process in detail for the export of goods and services: